maqi0101/Eco-evolution-in-3-guild-networks/README.md

 - **Model_Core.m**: Matlab main program for generating data for ternary diagrams (requires saving corresponding network metric data as a txt file, e.g., “Directionality.txt”).
 - **Draw_Ternary.py**: Python program used to read txt file data and draw it on ternary diagrams (note that "Draw_Ternary.py" and " Directionality.txt" must be placed in the same folder).

+## Data Description

+- **Measures of empirical ecological networks.csv**:Empirical ecological network data were obtained from the Web of Life database (www.web-of-life.es) and the Interaction Web Database (as referenced in Andreazzi et al. 2017).
+The dataset includes 107 plant–pollinator mutualistic networks and 22 plant–herbivore antagonistic networks spanning a wide range of geographical regions.

 ## External Library